Mis-291205/AoL_HCI/README.md

 Simple web development project for catering using HTML, CSS, and JavaScript without connect to database

-Open those files on vscode, then open with live server
+Open those files on vscode, then open with live server to view the website